baer/isThereAFuckingGame/README.md

 '''

 ## New Teams
 All that needs to be done to support a new team is to update the json shedule located in app/data.
-To generate a schedule for your team:

-- How to retrieve input data for this script:
+####Retrieve a schedule and generate the json:
 - Go to http://mlb.mlb.com/mlb/schedule/team_by_team.jsp
 - Click on Regular Schedule
-- Scroll down and click on Downloadable schedule
+- Click on Downloadable schedule
   - http://colorado.rockies.mlb.com/schedule/downloadable.jsp?c_id=col&year=2013
 - Click on Download Full Season Schedule

-Run csv2json.py against this schedule and update the file reference in main.js to point to the new file.
+- Run csv2json.py against the downloaded schedule
+- re-run Grunt.

 ## TODOs